Japan court dismisses defamation suit against Wynn Resorts

 The Tokyo District Court judge noted that the legal fight between Okada and Wynn Resorts was based in the United States, according to a copy of the ruling, which was made on Monday and seen by Reuters.
 The suit is one of several legal battles between Okada and his former business partner Wynn Resorts Chief Executive Steve Wynn.

-The case was filed in August 2012 by the Japanese billionaire, one of his holding companies and Universal Entertainment, the $1.7 billion gaming machine maker he founded.
+The case was filed in August 2012 by the Japanese billionaire, one of his holding companies and Universal Entertainment (6425.T), the $1.7 billion (£1.05 billion) gaming machine maker he founded.
 Okada had sought 11.2 billion yen ($114 million) in damages from Wynn Resorts, Steve Wynn and other executives.

 A spokesman for Universal, which is controlled by Okada through the holding company, declined to comment on the case.
 Okada's legal representative was not immediately available for comment.